The Indian Connection with Manipur Conflicts

 In the last 74 years or so, as noted earlier, the only thing that India has been successful in that part of the world is in sending in army and security personnel and imposing draconian and black laws.
 The same has been happening in the wake of the present conflict that exploded on 3 May 2023.
 India does not have to stage fake surrender dramas to show that individuals, who were former members of proscribed organisations, to join the mainstream.
 Just a bit of sincerity and concern can do wonders.
 And Narendra Modi, no matter how much vain he is, he can still make an intervention for the peace of mind of the citizens, for the welfare of different ethnic groups, and for the health of Indian democracy at least.
 After all we live in a modern nation-state and our collective well-being depends on the decisions of the government that enjoys the maximum privileges with access to all kinds of resources.

 Many Indians must not be aware that the nation-building project of their country is still a work in progress even after seven decades of independence; and many of them admire the head of the Indian nation-state under no conditions, because the head is banking on religious grounds and crony capitalism with the people regardless of his sincerity.
 Yet, this cannot go on forever.
 Check the world map from the last five hundred years and you can see how the boundaries of empires and kingdoms and nation-states have been changing all the time.
-It is just that 2023 happens to be one of the low years for Manipur, coinciding with the deafening silence of the present regime and the fact that this very territory is politically a part of India, but with no power to exercise its own agency.
-In the 21st century, experts term this phenomenon as neocolonialism.
-Why would Modi care about this insignificant thing of insignificant people?
-And it follows why India should be either.
-It is no wonder then, that the brutality from both warring ethnic groups continues unabated, with no solution in sight.
+It is just that Manipur happens to be simultaneously within and without India, overlapping with the deafening silence of the present regime and further layered with a bitter truth that this very territory is politically a part of India, but with no power to exercise its own agency.

 Related articles on this blog: